pranav-ek/pranav-ek.github.io/_posts/2020-05-31-solving-josephus-problem.md

 Few soldiers are standing in the circle to be executed.
 The counting begins at a particular point and proceeds around the circle in a fixed direction.
 A set of soldiers will be executed, and few will be skipped, this process will continue until only one soldier remains, and he is freed.

-The task here is to find a position in the initial circle to avoid the execution.
+The task is to find a position in the initial circle to avoid the execution.

 Following is the video which explains it in detail with some examples.